 (2) If the tribunal provides an opportunity to file further or clarifying information, and a respondent files an amendment within the time allowed by the tribunal, the tribunal will treat the amended response as filed on the day the response was first filed.

 Time limit to respond

-(3) A respondent must respond to a complaint within the time allowed in the tribunal's notice that it has accepted the complaint for filing.
+(3) A respondent must respond to a complaint within the time allowed in the tribunal's notice that the complaint is proceeding.